 - Nature of the suspected or actual malpractice and associated dates details and outcome of any initial investigation carried out by the centre or anybody else involved in the case, including any mitigating circumstances

-The Director will then conduct an initial investigation prior to ensure that staff involved in the initial investigation are competent and have no personal interest in the outcome of the investigation.
-In all cases of suspected malpractice and maladministration reported we’ll protect the identity of the ‘informant’ in accordance with our duty of confidentiality and/or any other legal duty.
+The Director will then conduct an initial investigation before ensuring that staff involved in the initial investigation are competent and have no personal interest in the outcome of the investigation.
+In all cases of suspected malpractice and maladministration reported we’ll protect the identity of the ‘informant’ following our duty of confidentiality and/or any other legal duty.

-While we are prepared to investigate issues which are reported to us anonymously we shall always try to confirm an allegation by means of a separate investigation before taking up the matter with those the allegation relates.
+While we are prepared to investigate issues which are reported to us anonymously we shall always try to confirm an allegation using a separate investigation before taking up the matter with those the allegation relates.

 RESPONSIBILITY FOR THE INVESTIGATION

-In accordance with regulatory requirements all suspected cases of maladministration and malpractice will be examined promptly by The Greene Room Academy to establish if malpractice or maladministration has occurred and will take all reasonable steps to prevent any adverse effect from the occurrence.
+Following regulatory requirements, all suspected cases of maladministration and malpractice will be examined promptly by The Greene Room Academy to establish if malpractice or maladministration has occurred and will take all reasonable steps to prevent any adverse effect from the occurrence.

 We will acknowledge receipt, as appropriate, to external parties within 48 hours.

-Our Director will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by The Greene Room Academy.
+Our Director will be responsible for ensuring the investigation is carried out promptly and effectively and following the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by The Greene Room Academy.

 NOTIFYING RELEVANT PARTIES